BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step5.md

 `%DBCALL{"Applications.RenderTopicsOfType"}%` in the ExampleType topic.
 The documentation of [Applications.RenderTopicsOfType](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/Applications.RenderTopicsOfType) states that the TYPE rendered is the BASETOPIC by default.
-But our BASETOPIC is ExampleWebHome and there are no topics of thet TYPE.
-So we nee to proved the TYPE explicitly.
+But our BASETOPIC is ExampleWebHome and there are no topics of that TYPE.
+So we need to provide the TYPE explicitly.
 Edit the ExampleWebHome topic to use `%DBCALL{ "Applications/ExampleApp.ExampleType" TYPE="ExampleType"}%`{{copy}}
 Now the two topics previously created in appear in the table.